MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Azure Cosmos DB v2.md

-   * The **DirectQuery** mode will enable query pushdown, including aggregations to the Cosmos DB container **when a filter on partition key is specified**.
+   * The **DirectQuery** mode will enable **query pushdown**, including aggregations to the Cosmos DB container **when a filter on partition key is specified**.
 The DirectQuery mode will be helpful in scenarios where Cosmos DB Container data is large and it is not feasible to import it all to Power BI cache in the Import mode.
 It will also be helpful in user scenarios where real-time reporting with the latest Cosmos DB data is a requirement.
 While you create or interact with a visualization, Microsoft Power BI works with Cosmos DB to dynamically query the underlying data source so that you're always viewing current data.
 More information: [Use DirectQuery in Power BI Desktop](/power-bi/connect-data/desktop-use-directquery)